hpc2n/linux-command-line-101/docs/patterns.md

     ![grep string](images/grepstring.png){: style="width: 400px;float: right;padding: 3px;}

 !!!
-Exercise "Search for instances of the word 'string' in file.txt and count them"
+Exercise "Search for instances of the word 'contains' in fil.txt and count them"

 ???
 Solution "Click to reveal solution"

     ```bash
-    grep -o -i string file.txt | wc -l
+    grep -o -i contains fil.txt | wc -l
     ```

 !!!
-Exercise "Search for the lines with instances of 'string' in file.txt and output them to file.out"
+Exercise "Search for the lines with instances of 'word' in fil.txt and output them to file.out"

 ???
 Solution "Click to reveal solution"

     ```bash
-    grep string file.txt > file.out
+    grep word fil.txt > file.out
     ```

 !!!
-Exercise "Search for the lines with instances of 'string' in file.txt and append them to file.out"
+Exercise "Search for the lines with instances of 'string' in newfile.txt and append them to file.out"

 ???
 Solution "Click to reveal solution"

     ```bash
-    grep string file.txt >> file.out
+    grep string newfile.txt >> file.out
     ```

 ## find